coolrazor007/sphinx_doc/capstone/project.rst

 * * * * ID: Project-Private
 * * * * Description: Project-Private github username
 * * * * Username: [GitHub username]
-* * * * Private Key: Paste in contents for project  (ie: cat ~/.ssh/project)
+* * * * Private Key: Paste in contents for project  (ie: open a new terminal and run: cat ~/.ssh/project)
 * * * * Click: Add
 * * * * Select new key: [GitHub username]
-* * * Under branches: Change "*/master" to "*/main"
+* * * Under "Branches to build": Change "*/master" to "*/main"
 * * * Click Save
 * Click on Build Now

 Jenkins CI/CD Pipeline Configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Once previous build succeeds, click on the green square under "Run Ansbile" and select "logs".
+Once previous build succeeds, click on the green square under "Run Ansible" and select "logs".
 Copy the IP address shown in the log.
 For example from any line that looks like: ubuntu@54.224.31.246  You will need this later.

 * Click: Dashboard
 * Click on Manage Jenkins on the left hand side.